interlay/interlay.github.io/docs/relayer/faq.md

 ### What is the minimum number of required Relayers?

 One honest and online Relayer is enough.
-The more Vaults, however, the more robust the bridge becomes.
+The more Relayers, however, the more robust the bridge becomes.

 ### How often must a Relayer come online?